 Default Savings

 Default savings for the installation of heat pump water heaters not located inside conditioned space or for which installation location is unknown are provided below.
+Note that there are no longer any default savings for Integrated HPWH, 120 Volt 15 Amp Circuit nor Split-system HPWH after PY20.